ScilifelabDataCentre/Anubis/anubis/documentation/Input-field-types.md

 ## Repeat field

-This solves the problem when the number of input fields depends on a number that the user must input.
+This fiel solves the problem when the number of input fields depends on a number that the user must input.
 If the user has e.g. three collaborators, the user should then add the name, affiliation and email address in three copies.

+When the user inputs a number in a repeat field, the system brings up that number of copies of the other fields that have been associated with.

 After having defined a repeat field, the other fields that should be repeated need be associated with it.

-When the user inputs a number in a repeat field, the system brings up that number of copies of the other fields that have been associated with.
+When creating a new field, there will be a select list field to specify whether that field is repeated by a previously defined repeat field.

 **NOTE**: This is currently implemented only for grants.